lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

 <br/>

-[^1]: “Deep Q Network for playing” in this project is equivalent to DeepMind’s “target network $\hat Q$” and “Deep Q Network for training” is equivalent to DeepMind’s “network Q”
+[^1]: “Deep Q-network for playing” in this project is equivalent to DeepMind’s “target network $\hat Q$” and “Deep Q-network for training” is equivalent to DeepMind’s “network Q”